 Patient desiring chemical peels are evaluated with a thorough history and clinical examination of the skin.
 Chemical peels are used to treat patients with photoaging- actinic keratosis, solar elastosis, solar lentigo, superficial rhytids, pigmentary disturbances (eg, melasma, postinflammatory pigmentation), acne, acne scarring, and rosacea.
 The type of chemical peel selected depends on the patient’s desires (rejuvenation of the skin or treatment of a specific condition), skin type (as determined by the Fitzpatrick classification), condition of the skin, (thin vs thick, oily vs dry), and the amount of recovery time available.

 Patient desiring superficial epidermal peels are best treated with low concentrations of trichloroacetic acid (TCA) (20%), glycolic acid, lactic acids, or combination peels (Vitalize peels).
 Patients desiring complete epidermal resurfacing are treated with higher concentration TCA, up to 50%.
-Phenol, the strongest chemical peel, was used in the past to treat coarse facial wrinkles, areas of sun-damaged skin, and a precancerous growth. ...
+Phenol, the strongest chemical peel, was used in the past to treat coarse facial wrinkles, areas of sun-damaged skin, and ...